Buying a new car is a big decision. When you have kids, there’s even more to consider.

 What will fit your car seats best?
 Is there enough room for your double stroller plus a load of groceries?
 Will it be able to tow your pop-up camper?

-Tom Keech, a local dad and the sales manager at Suburban Chrysler Dodge Jeep Ram in Troy, says the choice came easily for him and his wife as their family grew.
+Tom Keech, a metro Detroit dad and the sales manager at Suburban Chrysler Dodge Jeep Ram in Troy, says the choice came easily for him and his wife as their family grew.
 With five daughters plus two Newfoundlands that like to tag along, they eventually traded in their SUVs for minivans.

-The obvious extra space plus conveniences like a comfortable step-in height make the minivan ideal for the Keech family.

-For other families, an SUV could be a better fit.
+The obvious extra space plus conveniences like a comfortable step-in height made the minivan ideal for the Keech family.
+But for other families, an SUV could be a better fit.

-Here are some of the pros and cons Keech explained based on his 20 years of experience selling both types of vehicle.
+Here are some of the pros and cons Keech explained based on his 20-plus years of experience selling both types of vehicle.

-More seating capacity.
 Even though many SUVs have a third row option, minivans tend to have roomier third rows and can fit seven to eight people comfortably.

-Sliding doors.
 Doors slide open with the push of a button – a huge bonus when loading groceries, dealing with car seats or anytime your hands are full (always).
 Plus you’ll have a clear view when the doors are open and you won’t need to worry about kids accidentally hitting the car parked next to you when they open the door.

-Seating options.
 Most minivans offer the option to fold down seats for more cargo room in back, remove a captain’s chair in the middle row to make it easier to get kids in and out of car seats or any number of other configurations based on your family’s needs.

-Storage.
 Those flexible seating options also mean it can fit tons of stuff.
 “That vehicle can be used to haul a lot of cargo when you need to move a kid to college or you need to move a lot of big bulky items,” Keech says.

-“That’s why we moved away from SUVs, or one of the main reasons, my wife and kids can’t lift those dogs up into an SUV,” he says of his Newfoundlands.
+“That’s why we moved away from SUVs, or one of the main reasons – my wife and kids can’t lift those dogs up into an SUV,” he says of his Newfoundlands.
 “The dogs can step in and out safely and without injury into the lower step of the Town and Country and Pacifica.”

 Some parents just don’t want the stigma of driving a minivan, Keech says.
 “A lot of younger buyers that grew up maybe in minivans or that have seen others drive minivans, a lot of people say, ‘I’ll never drive a minivan,'” he says.
 “It has that stigma that they remember.”
 An SUV, on the other hand, seems sporty and cool.

-Variety.
 Shoppers will find a wide selection of small, mid-size and large SUVs to choose from on the market.
 If you want a minivan, though, you’re limited to a handful of models.

-Entertainment options.
 Rear entertainment systems can be priceless when you have young kids.
 DVD players are definitely available on SUVs, Keech says, but it’s not as common.

 How to choose